Catalysis of entanglement and other quantum resources: Exact catalysis

 In the resource theory of purity, a key question is to find the minimum amount of noise required to perform a given physical process on a quantum system \cite{GOUR20151,Boes_Cat_rand}.
 In this theory, the free operations are noisy operations.
-In general, a noisy operation can be implemented in the following way: i) first a given system is attached with an ancillary system prepared in a completely mixed state, ii) then a unitary operation is performed to couple them, and iii) finally we discard the ancillary system by taking partial trace over the ancillary system.
+In general, a noisy operation can be implemented in the following steps: i) first, a given system is attached to an ancillary system prepared in a completely mixed state; ii) then, a unitary operation is performed to couple them; and iii) finally, we discard the ancillary system by taking partial trace over the ancillary system.
 The overall transformation on a state $\rho^S$ in the Hilbert space $\mathcal{H}_{S}$ can be written as

 where $U$ is in $\mathcal{H}_S\otimes\mathcal{H}_A$, $\mathcal{H}_A$ represents the Hilbert space of the ancillary system, and $d_A$ corresponds to the dimension of the ancillary system.
 Note that this kind of operation was first reported in \cite{PhysRevLett.90.100402,PhysRevA.67.062104}.
-All the states except the maximally mixed state are considered resource in this theory.
+All the states except the maximally mixed state are considered resources in this theory.
 Furthermore, note that without loss of generality, we can assume the states to be diagonal matrices as unitary operations are free in this resource theory.
 The necessary and sufficient conditions for exact state transformations are given by the majorization relation.
-More precisely, a transformation from $\rho$ to $\sigma$ is possible under noisy operation if and only if $\sigma\prec\rho$ \cite{GOUR20151}.
+More precisely, a transformation from $\rho$ to $\sigma$ is possible under a noisy operation if and only if $\sigma\prec\rho$ \cite{GOUR20151}.
 In contrast to the entanglement theory, the majorization relation is in the opposite direction.

-An immediate consequence is that there exist transformations which are not possible via noisy operation but could be accomplished with the help of a catalyst \cite{GOUR20151}.
-To analyse state transformations under catalytic noisy operation one needs to consider a trumping relation $\sigma\prec_T\rho$, which states that there exists a catalyst $\eta$ that helps in converting $\rho$ into $\sigma$ via noisy operations, i.e., $\sigma\otimes\eta\prec\rho\otimes\eta$ \cite{GOUR20151}.
+An immediate consequence is that there exist transformations that are not achievable only via noisy operations but could be accomplished with the help of a catalyst \cite{GOUR20151}.
+To analyse state transformations under catalytic noisy operations, one needs to consider a trumping relation $\sigma\prec_T\rho$, which states that there exists a catalyst $\eta$ that helps in converting $\rho$ into $\sigma$ via noisy operations, i.e., $\sigma\otimes\eta\prec\rho\otimes\eta$ \cite{GOUR20151}.
 The noisy trumping relation is equivalent to \cite{Klimesh0709.3680,GOUR20151}

 where the functions $f_\alpha$ are the extensions of the functions in Eq.~(\ref{eq:falpha}) to density matrices, i.e.,